Smash-And-Grabs Prompt Heavy Security Presence At Valley Fair, Santana Row As Holidays Near

 The pair are now charged with grand theft and burglary.

 “For the two that were arrested so far the bail was set at $2 million,” Rosen said.
 “We’re concerned that this is a crime of opportunity, and when people get out they may just try again.
-So we’re doing everything that we can to keep them in custody.”READ MORE: Smash-and-Grab Mob Thwarted In Downtown Palo Alto; 2 Suspects Arrested
+So we’re doing everything that we can to keep them in custody.”READ MORE: Bay Area Shoppers Wary as Retailers Ready Return of Black Friday

 “We are aware, we are watching, we are responding and we will arrest you just like we did yesterday,” said San Jose Police Sgt.
 Christian Camarillo.